Create an API Key

 For entities that have a wikipedia page, the API provides metadata including the URL of that page along with the entity's

 mid is an ID that maps to this entity in Google's Knowledge Graph.
 To get more information on it, you could call the Knowledge Graph API, passing it this ID.
 For all entities, the Natural Language API tells us the places it appeared in the text (

 type of entity, and

 salience (a [0,1] range indicating how important the entity is to the text as a whole).
-In addition to English, the Natural Language API also supports the languages listed here.
+In addition to English, the Natural Language API also supports the languages listed in the Language Support reference.